 Hearing loss can be lonely.
 The world feels against you, sometimes your family too.
 It’s a deep, dark pit of quiet (and tinnitus).
 If you’re lucky, you wander across a support group like the SayWhatClub and start to feel a little less like a freak.
 You begin feeling at home with a bunch of new friends, making meaningful connections.

 After another big hearing drop in 2009, I re-joined the SayWhatClub.
 Six months after being on the list, someone asked me to volunteer.
 I hadn’t thought about it, but why not?
 It wasn’t like I had anything else going on.
 I had just quit doing hair after 20 something years because I was deaf in noise.
 My self-confidence was at an all time low.
-I was cleaning a few houses (not much hearing involved with cleaning), and I had nowhere else to go so yes, why not give of my time.
+I was cleaning a few houses and offices (not much hearing involved with cleaning), and I had nowhere else to go so yes, why not give of my time.
+Most of the offices I cleaned were aided by phs who helped the employees in the offices to stay clean and healthy.

 Point 1: Volunteering opens up other worlds, the 2nd phase of leaving isolation behind.